Atlanta’s SalesLoft raises $100M for its digital sales platform, now valued at $1.1B – TechCrunch

-The Covid-19 pandemic and specifically need for social distancing to slow the spread of the virus have continued to keep many of us away from the office.
+The COVID-19 pandemic and specifically need for social distancing to slow the spread of the virus have continued to keep many of us away from the office.
 Now, increasingly, many organizations and people believe that it could usher in a more permanent shift to remote, distributed and virtual work.
 Today, a startup that has built a set of tools specifically to help salespeople with that change — by way of digital sales — has raised a substantial growth round to meet that demand.

-SalesLoft, a sales platform based out of Atlanta, Georgia that provides AI-baseed tools to help salespeople run their sales process virtually — from finding and following up on leads, through to helping them sell with virtual coaching tools, and then assisting in the post-sales process — has closed $100 million in funding.
+SalesLoft, a sales platform based out of Atlanta, Georgia that provides AI-based tools to help salespeople run their sales process virtually — from finding and following up on leads, through to helping them sell with virtual coaching tools, and then assisting in the post-sales process — has closed $100 million in funding.

 The company’s co-founder and CEO Kyle Porter confirmed to TechCrunch that the company is now valued at $1.1 billion post-money, a substantial hike on its previous valuation.
 In April 2019, well before any global health pandemics, the company had raised a Series D of $70 million at around a $600 million valuation (a figure we confirmed at the time with sources close to the company).